lsmor/snake-fury/exercises/refactor-2.md

 ## Step 1: Apply changes locally

+In this step we are going to refactor the structure of our functions so all of them follow a pattern.
+Improving code quality.

 Look at the type of `move`, it is `BoardInfo -> GameState -> (GameState, [RenderMessage])`.
 Meaning that, It takes the `GameState` and produces a pair consisting in the new state and a result, which in this case is `[RenderMessage]`.
 We can apply the same trick to every function: take the `GameState` and produce a pair with the new state and a result.

 ### Task 1.1: modify makeRandomPoint and newApple